bugsnag/bugsnag-wordpress/README.md

 The Bugsnag Notifier for WordPress supports WordPress 2.0+, PHP 5.2+ and requires the cURL extension to be available in PHP.

-You can read more about the plugin or download it from the [WordPress Plugin Directory](http://wordpress.org/plugins/bugsnag/).
+You can always read about the plugin or download it from the [WordPress Plugin Directory](http://wordpress.org/plugins/bugsnag/).